Recoupling coefficients and quantum entropies: Recoupling coefficients and tripartite quantum marginals

-where $d\rho$ is the Hilbert--Schmidt probability measure on the set of density matrices on $\CC^{abc}$.
-The right-hand side operator is invariant under unitaries of the form $U^{\otimes k}$, $U \in \SU(abc)$, and therefore commutes with isotypical projectors, so $\widetilde{Q}$ can be moved through and, by cyclicity of the trace,
+where $d\rho_{ABC}$ is the Hilbert-Schmidt probability measure on the set of density operators on $\CC^{abc}$ (see, e.g., \cite[Lemma 1]{christandl_renner_2012_reliable}).
+The right-hand side of~\eqref{eq:postsel} commutes with the action of $S_k$ as well as with unitaries of the form $U^{\otimes k}$, $U \in \SU(abc)$.
+In view of Schur-Weyl duality~\eqref{Schur-Weyl duality}, Schur's lemma implies that it is a lienar combination of the isotypical projectors $P^{abc}_\lambda$ and therefore commutes with both $P$ and $Q$.
+It follows that